 The movie has several touching moments based upon the mutual relationships of the characters.
 It is a formula-based movie.
 But the thing is that all the formulae have been mixed in the right proportion, thereby making it an engrossing watch.

 Kalyanji Anandji have given good music in the movie.
-I will mention two songs - 1.
-Mukesh's evergreen song - Meri Tamannaaon Ki Taqdeer Tum Sanwaar do, 2.
-The title song - Ang Ang Mein Aggan Lagaati, Madan Jagaati, Jhoomti-Gaati Holi Aaee Re, 3.
+The songs those stand out are 1.
+Mukesh's evergreen song Meri Tamannaaon Ki Taqdeer Tum Sanwaar Do, 2.
+The title song Ang Ang Mein Aggan Lagaati, Madan Jagaati, Jhoomti-Gaati Holi Aaee Re, 3.
 A very inspiring song Girna Nahin Hai Gir Ke Sambhalna Hai Zindagi.

 Was this review helpful to you?